Are you looking to build a better workplace? To create the kind of culture you want (and others need)?

 The highly-acclaimed, practical guide for how to be an ally in the workplace, now in its 2nd edition.

-• Attracting and hiring a diverse workforce
+• Attracting and hiring the talent you need

 • Cultivating an environment where coworkers feel welcome, respected, and supported